 WATERVLIET - John Daniel Walko, PhD, 77, of Watervliet, New York lost a tough fight to cancer at St. Peter’s Hospital of Albany on December 7, 2019.
 John, “J.D.,” Dr. Walko, Brother, Dad, and Grandpa was a life-long educator and learner, but often could be caught traveling the world, enjoying new experiences, while always uplifting and uniting those around him wherever he went.

-To send flowers in memory of John Daniel "J.D."
+To send flowers to the family or plant a tree in memory of John Daniel "J.D."
 Walko, please visit our Heartfelt Sympathies Store.

 John leaves an enduring and powerful legacy for many family members and friends who will miss his presence deeply.
 He is survived by his brother David and life partner Sophie who were very dear to his heart, his former wives and good friends, Linda Walko Hedman (née Walker) and Sue Ellen Walko, his four children with Linda: Gregory, Thomas, Matthew and Janet, who all went on to raise families; and many loving grandchildren and close friends.
 This strong and beautiful family unit includes Gregory and his wife Jozefine’s young son Rick; Thomas’ children Isabella, Palma and Gianluca; Matthew and his wife Kathleen’s children Ethan, Douglas and Claire; and daughter Janet Malenfant and husband Michael’s children Sarah Rose, Jessica, Sean and Mikayla.
 John was a loving father, husband, grandfather, mentor, and friend to all who shared time with him.